 See the 5 AIP & Paleo Chicken Marinades for Freezing post

-Or if you're more of the instant gratification type, I do have a Mini 3-meal AIP & Paleo Freezer Meal Plan in my Paleo & AIP Freebie Library as well – get the password here for instant access!
+Get a Mini 3-meal AIP & Paleo Freezer Meal Plan in my Paleo & AIP Freebie Library – get the password here for instant access!

 AIP & Paleo freezer meals are lifesavers when you are busy and need a quick weeknight dinner.